 Lowers the standard for sexual harassment claims.
 Currently, a plaintiff alleging harassment must establish that harassing conduct is “severe or pervasive.”
 The new legislation rejects the “severe or pervasive” standard.
-Under the new standard, conduct based on any legally protected characteristic that rises above what a reasonable person would consider “petty slights or trivial inconveniences” may be actionable.
+Under the new standard, conduct that rises above what a reasonable person would consider “petty slights or trivial inconveniences” may be actionable.
 Effective Date: October 11, 2019.

 Limits an employer’s defense.
 An employer may have a defense to certain sexual harassment claims if the employer can establish it "exercised reasonable care" to prevent and correct sexual harassment and that the victim of the alleged harassment “unreasonably failed to take advantage of any preventative or corrective opportunities” provided by the employer.
 This is commonly known as the Faragher/Ellerth defense, named after the U.S. Supreme Court cases that established the defense.
 However, the new amendments effectively eliminate the defense for state law claims and an employer may be liable even if the alleged victim did not report the purported conduct.
 Effective Date: October 11, 2019.